PALM: Predicting Actions through Language Models: Conclusion

 \section{Conclusion}

-We present \methodname, a framework that leverages pre-trained vision-language and large language models for long-term action anticipation. \methodname achieves the best performance on the Ego4D benchmark, demonstrating the effectiveness of performing the LTA task in the language domain and the benefits of using foundation models.
-Despite not being fine-tuned to individual datasets, our model shows competitive results on two other benchmarks, EK-55 and EGTEA.
-We observe a limitation that LLMs might not be able to reliably predict future actions when past action descriptions are incorrect.
-Future work may incorporate the temporal information of video inputs to reduce uncertainty in actions where temporal understanding is crucial.
-Recent LLM prompting techniques such as train-of-thought and tree-of-thought may further improve performance by providing a more structured understanding of activities.
-We are optimistic that our work will spur further research in using commonsense knowledge extracted from LLMs for video understanding.
+We present \methodname, a framework that leverages vision-language and large language models for long-term action anticipation. \methodname achieves the best performance on the Ego4D benchmark, demonstrating the effectiveness of performing the LTA task in the language domain and the benefits of using foundation models.
+Our model also shows competitive results on two other benchmarks, EK-55 and EGTEA.
+As a result, we are optimistic that our work will spur further research in using commonsense knowledge extracted from LLMs for video understanding.